Getting Started

 rpcs:

-enabled: false # this chain is disabled
+enabled: false # in this example, this chain is disabled

 optimism: